HuntingBots/Pikachu-TG-Uploader/README.md

-## URL Uploader Bot
+## Pikachu TG-Uploader Bot
 ---

-An Open Source ALL-In-One Telegram RoBot, that can do lot of things.
+Hello, I'm Pikachu An Anime Themed Open Source ALL-In-One Telegram RoBot, that can do lot of things.

 **My Features**: